Treatment for vitiligo is based on changing the appearance of the skin by restoring its colour.

 If you have vitiligo, you may find it helpful to join a vitiligo support group.
 It can help you understand more about your condition and come to terms with your skin's appearance.

-If you have psychosocial symptoms – for example, your condition is causing you distress – your GP may refer you to a psychologist or a counsellor for treatment such as cognitive behavioural therapy (CBT).
+If you have psychosocial symptoms – for example, your condition is causing you distress – a GP may refer you to a psychologist or a counsellor for treatment such as cognitive behavioural therapy (CBT).

 CBT is a type of therapy that aims to help you manage your problems by changing the way you think and behave.